rickyhuang824/url-shortener/README.md

 ## How to run this application

 1. Clone the repository into your machine
+2. Need to have Docker installed on your machine to run this application. (https://docs.docker.com/get-docker/)
 2. Run `docker-compose up` in your terminal under the directory.
 3. Go to `http://localhost:3000/`, you should see the frondend of the application
 4. The backend api url should be `http://localhost:8080/`